EliziumNet/Loopz/resources/docs/bulk-renamer.md

 > -WhatIf:$($PSBoundParameters.ContainsKey('WhatIf'))

-Since *WhatIf* doesn't exist in its own right, we need to use *$PSBoundParameters* to see if it is present in the bound parameters.
+Since *$WhatIf* doesn't exist in its own right, we need to use *$PSBoundParameters* to see if it is present in the bound parameters.

 Now we end up with a command signature as follows: